nicolepaul/hps-displacement/README.md

 ## Overview

-In 2022, more than 1.3% of the adult population (3.3M) in the United States was displaced by disasters [(AP News)](https://apnews.com/article/natural-disasters-indiana-florida-climate-and-environment-0bfdab41b233feba55e08382a0594258).
-This repository includes code to investigate the public use files (PUF) from the [**United States Household Pulse Survey (HPS)**](https://www.census.gov/programs-surveys/household-pulse-survey.html).
-Information regarding displacement following disasters was introduced from Phase 3.7 (Week 52).
-The availability of microdata allows an exploration of various factors that may be associated longer displacement durations.
+This repository includes code to investigate the public use files (PUF) from the [**United States Household Pulse Survey (HPS)**](https://www.census.gov/programs-surveys/household-pulse-survey.html) to understand displacement duration and return after recent disasters.
+Please refer to the associated open access paper for more details:

+> Paul, N., Galasso, C., Baker, J., & Silva, V. (2025).
+A predictive model for household displacement duration after disasters. *Risk Analysis*, 1–29. https://doi.org/10.1111/risa.17710

-To explore data trends, a simple dashboard is available at [hps.nicolepaul.io](https://hps.nicolepaul.io/)
+To explore data trends, a simple dashboard is available at [hps.nicolepaul.io](https://hps.nicolepaul.io/).
+For the dashboard code, please refer to a separate [repository](https://github.com/nicolepaul/dash-ushh-displacement).

 ## Contents